kamui-fin/yt-to-anki/README.md

-# Youtube Subs2SRS
+# Youtube to Anki

 An anki addon that generates a full-fledged deck with audio and pictures from a youtube link using subtitles with the click of a button.
 This eliminates the need for having to download a video, or the accompanying subtitles, retiming them, and dealing with TSV files to import.
 For those of you familiar with Subs2SRS, consider this to be the Youtube version.

-`yt2srs` offers several features:
+This addon offers several features:

 - Supports all languages
 - Fallback to automatically generated subs if man-made captions could not be found